Skin flora: Contagion

 Skin flora do not readily pass between people: 30 seconds of moderate friction and dry hand contact results in a transfer of only 0.07% of natural hand flora from naked with a greater percentage from gloves.

 Removal

-The most effective (60 to 80% reduction) antimicrobial washing is with ethanol, isopropanol, and n-propanol.
+The most effective (60–80% reduction) antimicrobial washing is with ethanol, isopropanol, and n-propanol.
 Viruses are most affected by high (95%) concentrations of ethanol, while bacteria are more affected by n-propanol.

 Unmedicated soaps are not very effective as illustrated by the following data.
 Health care workers washed their hands once in nonmedicated liquid soap for 30 seconds.
 The students/technicians for 20 times.